huntertwebster/many-murals/README.md

 Many Murals.

-Started as a 2 week project for Emerging Digital Acadmey- now building it with friends with the intention of pitching it to The Arts Partnership, The City of Fargo, and more.
+Started as a 2 week project for Emerging Digital Acadmey- now building it with friends with the intention getting users in Fargo!

-lfg